mahdyfarjad/Django-todoapp-FBV/README.md

 # django-todoapp-fbv
- this will be a todo app with Function Base views
+ this is a todoapp with django function base views